What Must You Disclose When Selling Gold Coast Property?

 3. Asbestos

-Many older Gold Coast homes contain some asbestos.
+Many older homes on the Gold Coast contain some asbestos.
 If you know where it is, be honest.
 Buyers do not expect you to rip out walls, but they do expect clarity.

 4. Unapproved Structures